bj00rn/ha-saleryd-ftx/README.md

 Setting | Description | Default
 -- | -- | --
+Name | System name.
+Must be unique. |
-Websocket IP | IP adress of the HRV system on the local WIFI network Port | Port number for websocket connection | 3001 Enable maintenance settings | Enable altering HRV system configuration from Home Assistant.
-Don't change these settings unless you know what you are doing | False
+Websocket IP | IP adress of the HRV system on the local WIFI network |
+Port | Port number for websocket connection | 3001
+Enable maintenance settings | Enable altering HRV system configuration set by the installer from Home Assistant.
+Don't alter these settings unless you know what you are doing | False
 Maintenance password | Maintenance password.
 Required for maintenance settings |

 ## Troubleshooting